abhishekdharwal/movie-lib1/README.md

 # RUN it locally
 1. Clone the repo
 2. Run npm `install`
-3 .Now run `npm start` to run it locally
+3. Now run `npm start` to run it locally